-- The majority of work based learning will take place in the nuclear medicine department where patients will be assessed to determine if the correct scan has been requested and if they have any co-morbidities or are on medication that will affect the outcome of the scan.
+- The majority of work based learning will take place in the Radiology and Nuclear Medicine departments where patients will be assessed to determine if the correct scan has been requested and if they have any co-morbidities or are on medication that will affect the outcome of the scan.
 This will initially be under direct supervision but the degree of autonomy will increase with the trainees' competence. - The trainee will learn by first observing image interpretation and reporting skills of a specialist in nuclear medicine but as confidence and competence increases will be expected to report scans under supervision and then with more autonomy.
-It would be expected that the trainee will gain competence in less complex scan reading (level 1) by the end of ST4, medium complexity (level 2) studies by the end of ST5 and complex (level 3) studies by the end of the training course - Specialist out-patient clinics such as thyroid and neuroendocrine clinics.
+It would be expected that the trainee will gain competence in less complex scan reading (level 1) within the core clinical radiology course however, if that has not been proved possible these competencies will be achieved by the end of ST6, medium complexity (level 2) studies by the end of ST7 and complex (level 3) studies by the end of the training course - Specialist out-patient clinics such as thyroid and neuroendocrine clinics.
 After initial induction, trainees will review patients in such clinics, under direct supervision.
 The degree of responsibility taken by the trainee will increase as competency increases.
-As experience and clinical competence increase trainees will assess 'new' and 'review' patients and present their findings to their clinical supervisor. - Personal ward rounds if there are any in-patients and provision of ongoing clinical care on specialist medical wards.
-The only patients that will be seen as inpatients are those receiving radionuclide therapy.
-Every patient seen, on the ward or in out-patients, provides a learning opportunity, which will be enhanced by following the patient through the course of their treatment and possible side effects.
-Also there should be a proper understanding of the information required by the patient's referring clinician to ensure continuing care.
+As experience and clinical competence increase trainees will assess 'new' and 'review' patients and present their findings to their clinical supervisor.
+It is thought likely these clinics will mainly occur in the latter 3 years of training ST6-ST8 - Personal ward rounds if there are any in-patients and provision of ongoing clinical care on specialist medical wards.
+The only patients that will be seen as in-patients are those receiving radionuclide therapy.
+Every patient seen, on the ward or in outpatients, provides a learning opportunity, which will be enhanced by following the patient through the course of their treatment and possible side effects.
+Also there should be a proper understanding of the information required by the patients referring clinician to ensure continuing care.
 Patients seen should provide the basis for critical reading and reflection of clinical problems. - Multi-disciplinary team meetings.
 There are many situations where clinical problems are discussed with clinicians in other disciplines.
-These provide excellent opportunities for observation of clinical reasoning. - Attachments to other training departments will be organised to supplement the learning experiences as required.
-Some centres have local arrangements for rotations of trainees between departments or to other departments for specific parts of the training scheme for example paediatrics, therapy and PET-CT.
-However it is expected that most trainees will spend their first year within a single department teaching sessions and at regional, national and international meetings.
-Many of these are organised by the Royal Colleges of Physicians.
+These provide excellent opportunities for observation of clinical reasoning.
+Trainees will be encouraged to attend MDTs throughout training and take a leadership role in ST7 and ST8 - Attachments to other training departments will be organised to supplement the learning experiences as required.
+Some centres have local arrangements for rotating trainees to other departments for training in specialised areas of Radiology and in Nuclear Medicine, for example paediatrics, therapy and specialist PET-CT.
+However it is expected that most trainees will spend their first 3-4 years within a single Nuclear Medicine department though they may rotate through different Radiology departments in ST3-ST5 as determined by the School of Radiology

 Formal Postgraduate Teaching - The content of these sessions are determined by the local faculty of medical education and will be based on the curriculum.
-There are many opportunities throughout the year for formal teaching in the local postgraduate
+There are many opportunities throughout the year for formal teaching in local postgraduate teaching sessions and at regional, national and international meetings.
+Trainees will be encouraged to attend the Annual Meeting of the British Nuclear Medicine Society and, in ST7/8, international meetings such as those run by the European Association of Nuclear Medicine and Society of Nuclear Medicine.